 While there are inherent risks, as in any sport, SCUBA Steve has never had an incident in his 20+ years of SCUBA diving.
 He attributes this to his dedication to teaching and practicing the highest safety standards and protocols, and does not stop there.

 In the unlikely event that there is an incident, having a sound plan of action in place is crucial.
 This is where SCUBA Steve goes above and beyond.
 As a DAN (Diver’s Alert Network) Instructor, he has specialty training in administering O2, CPR, and best risk management practices.
-However, being trained in all the safety aspects of SCUBA does not mean much if you do not have the right gear when you need it; therefore, he brings the most advanced DAN SCUBA first aid kit available, that contains an O2 tank on every dive trip to ensure the best treatment can be immediately administered if ever needed.
+However, being trained in all the safety aspects of SCUBA does not mean much if you do not have the right gear when you need it; therefore, he brings the most advanced DAN SCUBA first aid kit available, that contains an O2 tank, on every dive trip to ensure the best treatment can be immediately administered if ever needed.
 We also incorporate the most advanced safety technology with the use of a Garmin MK2i Descent dive computer with a SOS feature and a Garmin Inreach Mini with a waterproof casing.
-This enables us to immediately send for emergency assistance along with our GPS coordinates even where there is no cellular service.

 Stephen has been insured through DAN since 1998, and encourages all divers of all ages and skill levels to do the same.
 Please click on the links below to learn more.